Design overview

 Adding a second layer

 Every view starts with one layer.
-Even if you don't add any additional ones, the Layers window is useful for navigating around your canvas because it lists all of its elements as well as any interactions such as filtering or scripting.
+Even if you don't add any additional ones, the Layers window is useful for navigating around your canvas because it lists all of its content elements as well as any interactions such as filtering or scripting.

 Hovering over the list of elements